Observable signature of magnetic tidal coupling in hierarchical triple systems

 In this section, we present numerical solutions for the evolution of the inner binary’s orbital parameters.
 By solving the full equations of motion, without performing a Fourier expansion of the Hamiltonian, we verify the analytical results derived in Sec.~\ref{PerturbativeApproach} for small values of the outer eccentricity $\hat e$.
 More generally, our numerical framework allows us to explore configurations with finite $\hat e$.
+However, the present numerical analysis is best suited to astrophysical systems with modest $\hat e$, as high-eccentricity formation channels may require an impulsive or periastron-kick description which is beyond the scope of this work.
 To isolate the contribution of precession resonances, we adopt a hierarchy of timescales $T_{\rm 1PN} \ll T_{\rm ZLK}$, which suppresses the standard ZLK oscillations even for large initial inclinations between the inner and outer orbits~\cite{Kuntz:2021hhm,Camilloni_2024,Naoz_2016,Cocco:2025adu}.